irdtec/Office_Automation_Notes/README.md

-# Excel_VBA_Notes
+# Office Automation noes
-Snippets and tips on Excel VBA macros and automation
+Code snippets and tips from MS office automation tasks, from VBA, Office Scripts, Power Automate flows and more.